callahanchris/callahanchris.github.io/source/_posts/2014-09-13-china-map-project-part-4-introducing-polymorphism.markdown

 > 6. Test.

-> 7. Do the same for the other type classes, removing the method on the mod- ule when you're done.
+> 7. Do the same for the other type classes, removing the method on the module when you're done.

 > 8. Test.